 The Office of the Provost has selected 20 faculty members as the 2021-22 Fund for Faculty Excellence recipients.

 The fund was established in 2006, thanks to generous gifts from Lorry I. Lokey.
-Since then more than 200 faculty members have received the awards, in recognition of their excellence in creative accomplishment, education, research, and scholarships.
+Since then more than 200 faculty members have received the awards, in recognition of their excellence in creative accomplishment, education, research, and scholarship.

 The recipients of the Fund for Faculty Excellence not only achieved a high level of scholarship and contributions to their field but are key participants in developing and defining the academic mission of the university through service and daily work.
 Meet the 2021-22 recipients.